GromovoiStanislav/NestJS-Microservices/Project 39/README.md

-## NestJS Microservices monorepo with RabbitMQ
+## NestJS Microservices monorepo with RabbitMQ and Common library

 #### Monorepo create: